Know What Works

 Also, some tasks can be done by agents from places like Fiverr or Upwork.

-I have a client who uses a Fiverr agent do all her video editing and it’s very cost-effective.
+I have a client who uses a Fiverr agent to do all her video editing and it’s very cost-effective.

 Just be sure to check credentials and prior projects so you’ll get quality work.